Need to talk? Call 1800 882 436.

 Key facts

-• The timing of routine vaccinations is usually not changed for prematurity.
+• The timing of routine vaccinations is usually the same for premature babies.

 What is corrected age?